andrew-g-edwards/marketplace-discord-bot/README.md

 3. Create a `.env` file with your bot token and channel ID:
 DISCORD_TOKEN=your_discord_bot_token
 CHANNEL_ID=your_channel_id
+Copy
-Copy4.
-Run the bot: `python main.py`
+4. Run the bot: `python main.py`

 ## Requirements
 - Python 3.8+